methodicalcloud/everythingshouldbevirtual.com/_posts/2013/2013-03-19-vcloud-director-testing-using-autolab.md

 ---
   title: vCloud Director Testing Using Autolab
   date: 2013-03-19 21:04:46
+excerpt: "I will be spending a while testing out Autolab v1.1 to do some vCloud Director testing.
+I checked out Autolab v1 a few months back and it was awesome...."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 I will be spending a while testing out Autolab v1.1 to do some vCloud Director testing.
 I checked out Autolab v1 a few months back and it was